Smethwick Galton Bridge railway station: High-level

-Chiltern Railways also offer morning peak services to London Marylebone on the Chiltern Mainline with return journeys in the other direction in the evening, usually terminating at Kidderminster.
+Chiltern Railways also offers an early morning peak service to London Marylebone on the Chiltern Main Line.
+A return journey operates on weekdays in the other direction in the evening, usually terminating at Stourbridge Junction.
+They formerly terminated at Kidderminster before the service to Kidderminster was withdrawn in the May 2023 timetable changes.
+There is no Chiltern service stopping at the station on Saturdays.

 On Sundays, the level of service drops to 1tph between Dorridge and Stourbridge Junction and another tph between Stratford-Upon-Avon (via Whitlocks End) and Worcester stations, providing 2tph for Smethwick Galton Bridge between Birmingham Snow Hill and Stourbridge Junction.
+On Sundays there is also no return Chiltern service from London to Stourbridge.